hdushan/oldHepsiTests/storefront/assumptions.md

      the header.
 This is why there is no explicit test for referel URLs.

 @97  We assume that testing for the class of the whole section which displays "Bestsellers" is sufficient enough to know
      that the bestsellers section is being displayed on a product page.

+@118 We assume that testing for the ID and default value for the quantity spinner are sufficient to test for the ability
+     to indicate the product quantity the customer wants.